sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/gerrit.md

 If repository permissions is configured, Gerrit has to be added as an authentication provider.
 See the [authentication documentation](../auth/index.md#gerrit).

-## Internal rate limits

-Internal rate limiting can be configured to limit the rate at which requests are made from Sourcegraph to Gerrit.

-If enabled, the default rate is set at ??.

 ## Configuration

 Gerrit connections support the following configuration options, which are specified in the JSON editor in the site admin "Manage code hosts" area.